akka/akka/akka-docs/src/main/paradox/typed/persistence-snapshot.md

 @@@ warning

-Don't set `snapshot-is-optional = true` if events are deleted because that would result in wrong recovered state if snapshot load fails.
+Don't set `snapshot-is-optional = true` if events have been deleted because that would result in wrong recovered state if snapshot load fails.

 @@@